Quarterly Performance Review: The Definitive Guide

 Credit: Tiger Lily/Pexels

 Through this system, honest feedback gets results.
-“We’ve found that people who receive assessments in the bottom 10% have a 36% chance of making it into the top half within a year,” write Facebook’s Lori Goler, Janelle Gale, and Adam Grant in HBR.
+“We’ve found that people who receive assessments in the bottom 10% have a 36% chance of making it into the top half within a year,” write Lori Goler, Janelle Gale, and Adam Grant in HBR

-Use an HR dashboard that reveals any bias so you can address it.
-Such modules compare different managers’ rating styles to detect such issues.
+An HR dashboard can help you visualize feedback, compare different managers’ rating styles and identify any bias so you can address it.
 With today’s detailed analytics, there’s no excuse for letting bias persist!

 Build empathy into the performance review process.
-Eighty-two percent of employees want to know their manager sees them as people, Gartner found.
+Eighty-two percent of employees want to know their manager sees them as people, according to Gartner.
 They want to know you truly wish to see them grow and thrive.
 Convey concern for their wellbeing and personal goals in these ways:

 • Check in with them about progress toward wellness goals.